gskleres/FruityMod-StS/README.md

 **The Seeker** is an entirely new playable character.
 He does not overwrite The Ironclad or The Silent.
 This mod makes no changes to the base game other than adding **The Seeker**.

 ## Current State ##
-Currently **The Seeker** is completely playable (if you don't mind a few bugs).
-We currently have very little art but are working on getting some art for all the cards (likely to be colorized versions of base game assets until we find someone who'd be willing to do art for this project).
-Before the release of v1.0 we **will** have completed implementing all of the cards and fixed all bugs we personally have found, however we aren't going to make any guarantees about **art** yet.
+Currently **The Seeker** is completely playable.
+We have art for all the cards but it is currently just color adjusted versions of base game assets until we can find an artists).
 We're still looking for an artist so if you want to do that make a `Github Issue` so we can talk to you about it.
 Also we are well aware that **The Seeker** is not fully balanced yet.
 We are doing our best to balance him in line with The Ironclad and The Silent.

 ## Roadmap ##
-1. Finish fixes all the bugs related to **The Seeker** and finish art for **The Seeker**
+1. Make necessary balance changes to **The Seeker**, fix any bugs discovered for the cards used by **The Seeker** and finish art for **The Seeker**
-2. Possibly add some new relics to use as unlocks for **The Seeker** since right now there are only card unlocks
+2. Add some new relics to use as unlocks for **The Seeker** and add some new relics specific to **The Seeker**
 3. Maybe another character... maybe more potions... maybe more events... (we're not really sure about where we're going after **The Seeker** is done)

 ## The Seeker